Yashodhara Dasappa

 Yashodhara Dasappa (1905-1980) was an Indian independence activist, Gandhian, social reformer and a Minister in the state of Karnataka.
 She was politically aligned with the Indian National Congress and served as a Minister in the Karnataka state governments headed by S. R. Kanthi (1962) and S. Nijalingappa (1969).

 Personal life

 Yashodhara Dasappa was born on May 28, 1905, in Bangalore to a Vokkaliga family.
-She was the daughter of K.H.Ramaiah, a well-known social worker.
-Despite being born in a well-to-do family, she chose to become a social activist and join the Indian freedom struggle.
+She was the daughter of K.H.Ramaiah, a well-known social worker, important founder of vokkaligara sangha.
+Despite being born in a well-to-do family chose to become a social activist and join the Indian freedom struggle.
 She was a student of London Mission School and later in Queen Mary's College in Madras.
 Yashodara was married to H. C. Dasappa, a former minister in the ministry under Jawaharlal Nehru and the younger son of the couple, Tulasidas Dasappa, was a Union Minister of state, in the Charan Singh ministry.